Not only finished, but all the cards shown within have now been added to the index.

 Today is the centenary not of the "Five Sisters" window in York Minster, for it was built between built 1250 and 1260, but of its unveiling by the Duchess of York.

-It was being unveiled for a rather curious reason.
-There had been a bomb, dropped from a zeppelin raider, quite nearby, and it was decided to remove the windows and put them into storage.
-However when they were removed it was discovered that the glass was getting thin and holed, something which would not have been seen if they had been left in place, until they just fell apart.
+It was being re-unveiled for a rather curious reason.
+There had been a bomb, dropped from a zeppelin raider, quite nearby, and it was decided to remove the windows and put them into storage, just in case next time the bomb fell nearer.
+However when they were removed it was discovered that the glass was getting thin and holed, something which would never have been discovered if they had been left in place, until they just fell apart and crumbled over the floor.
 So they were not just stored, but it was planned that they be re-stored.
 Dreadful pun, I know.

 Now we have to go back a bit in time, to meet Mrs. Helen Drage Little, who had gone with her husband to Egypt during the first world war and seen the men coming back wounded from Gallipoli.
 She remembered the way that the nurses came down and comforted them, and, after the war, wondered why when there were memorials to the men, the women, many of whom she knew had also lost their lives, were forgotten.